DoroMartoski/SFAdvancedAdmin/General Notes.md

 * Customer portal and partner portal users cannot create content deliveries.
 * Only the creator of a content delivery can delete the delivery record or edit details such as the expiration date.

+### Enabling Google Docs
+* Enable the Add Google Docs to Salesforce service.
+This allows users to use the Add Google Doc drop-down list on the libraries tab to add Google docs, spreadsheets and presentations to their CRM Content Libraries.
+* You must have a Google App account and configure that accounts domain settings

+### Restricting Record types in Library
+* My libraries => Record types => restrict the record types available in the library checkbox => select either one or both of
+ * Allow content with any record type to be linked to this library
+ * Do not apply record type restrictions to existing content

+* For each record type you want to allow in the library, move it from the Available Record types list to the Selected Record type list. and then save.